 - Amazon Pantry centres operate cold storages whereas fulfilment, sortation and distribution centres don’t

-Get the knowledge you need to develop innovation ideas you can be proud of!
+Get the knowledge you need to develop innovation ideas you can be proud of (and actually work)!

 Business model economics